TmacMai/Guided-Attention-Learning/README.md

 # Guided-Attention-Learning
 Codes for Guided Attention Learning with Supervised Signals for Multimodal Fusion

+For the multimodal sentiment analysis task, please follow the following commands to set up experiments:

 #### (1) Download the datasets to `./datasets` by running `download_datasets.sh`.